Bulbasaur854/ai-agent/README.md

 4. Repeats step 2 until the task is complete (or it fails miserably, which is possible)

+## ⚠️ Warning

+This program does not have all the security and safety features that a production AI agent would have.
+It is for learning purposes only.
+The LLM can run arbitrary code that we (or it) places in the working directory... so be careful.

 ## 🛍️ Prerequisites

 -   Python 3.10+ installed